Stocks Wipe Out CPI-Fueled Slide As Big Tech Jumps: Markets Wrap

 (MENAFN- Live Mint) (Bloomberg) -- A rally in the world's largest technology companies spurred a stock-market rebound in a volatile session that had Wall Street traders digesting faster-than-anticipated inflation data.

-“Stocks bounced back after the initial post-CPI drop as dip-buyers once again stepped in to save the markets,” said Fawad Razaqzada at City Index and Forex.
+“While we've seen a slight pullback in stocks as of late with choppy earnings and economic data, we would expect more smooth sailing post this initial Fed rate cut and post-election, as uncertainty fades and investors start to price-in 2025 earnings,” said Skyler Weinand at Regan Capital.

-To Skyler Weinand at Regan Capital, we should expect“more smooth sailing” after an initial Fed cut and post-election as uncertainty fades and investors start to price-in 2025 earnings.
+While stocks bounced back, sentiment remained“cagey,” according to Fawad Razaqzada at City Index and Forex.

-“Stock bulls should favor a slow and controlled vertical walk down the monetary policy stairs rather than a speedy and turbulent roll south to lower stories,” said Jose Torres at Interactive Brokers.“When performing historical analysis, the former case has been consistent with soft landings and earnings buoyancy, while the latter tends to occur during economic slowdowns and profit declines.”
+“Concerns over a weakening global economy have derailed stocks this month,” he noted.“There is also the added risk of the presidential elections.
+We could see the recovery falter again later in the week.”

 Treasury 10-year yields advanced one basis point to 3.66%.
 The dollar fell.
 Oil climbed as Hurricane Francine ripped through key oil-producing zones in the US Gulf of Mexico, prompting traders to cover bearish bets.